About the Journal

-The Seton Hall Legislative Journal is a nationally recognized periodical that focuses on legislative, statutory, regulatory topics.
+The Seton Hall Journal of Legislation and Public Policy (formerly the Seton Hall Legislative Journal) is a nationally recognized periodical that focuses on legislative, statutory, regulatory topics.
 Authors include state and federal legislators, judges, members of the academic and practicing communities, and students.
 The Journal subscribers include state and federal legislators, members of the federal and state judiciary, law schools, bar associations, public libraries, and members of the academic and legal communities.
 Members of the Journal acquire valuable skills and expertise in legislative scholarship and in legal writing and editing.

 The School of Law

 The only private law school in New Jersey, Seton Hall Law School was founded in 1951.
 In 1992, the Law School moved to a $36 million, state-of-the-art facility in the heart of the Newark Renaissance area.
 The Law School has been ranked highly in a number of nationally recognized surveys, including that of U.S. News & World Report.
 That particular survey consistently ranks Seton Hall's Health Law & Policy Program among the nation's top 10 health law programs, and on March 31, 2000, recognized the program as Number 3 in the nation.
 Seton Hall Law School offers both day and evening programs leading to the Juris Doctor (J.D.), Juris Doctor/Doctor of Medicine (J.D., M.D.), Master of Laws (LL.M.) and Master of Jurisprudence (M.S.J.) degrees.
 For more information about the School of Law, visit www.law.shu.edu on the web.